CuriousGeekyDude/VKModernRenderer/README.md

 # VKModernRenderer

 # How to build the project
 You need visual studio 2019 or newer along with vcpkg in order to successfully build this project.
 If you already have both then you only need to download the project, open the visual studio solution and go to its properties.
 Make sure under the vcpkg section, the option "Use vcpkg manifest files" is set to yes.
 Then you compile the project.
-Finally you need to create a folder in the project's root directory called "Assets" and download the Sponza scene file from the link of the google drive below into "Assets".
+Next, you need to create 2 folders: first one is called "Assets" and is supposed to be created in the root directory and the second one is called "Binary Scene Files" and should be created in the InitFiles folder in the root.Finally, download the Sponza scene file from the link of the google drive below into "Assets".
 In the event that you do not have the vcpkg configured, try to follow the following steps:

 # 1) Install vcpkg by typing the following commands in cmd or powershell: